dancer1325/csi-spec/spec.md

                 | PUBLISHED  |
                 +------------+

-Figure 5: The lifecycle of a dynamically provisioned volume, from creation to destruction.
+Figure 5: lifecycle of a dynamically provisioned volume / [creation, destruction]
 ```

 ```